netbox-community/netbox/docs/miscellaneous/webhook-backend.md

 # service supervisor restart
 ```

+!!! note
+    Now any time you start or stop netbox using `supervisorctl`, you will need to refer to the
+    netbox process as `netbox:*` (before this was just `netbox`).
+This is due to the fact that
+    we are now running multiple processes with supervisor, and `netbox:*` tells supervisor to
+    act on all netbox processes (netbox-core and netbox-webhook-backend in this case).

 Now you need only add the configuration settings to connect to redis and enable the webhook backend feature.
 - In your `configuration.py` Set [WEBHOOK_BACKEND_ENABLED](../configuration/optional-settings/#webhook_backend_enabled) to `True`.
 - If needed, set the optional redis connection settings.
 By default, they will allow connecting to DB 0 on a locally installed redis server with no password.